Tips from Rob Cole, LMHC, Clinical Director of Mental Health Services

 Pet ownership has beneficial effects on our health and well-being.
 Research has found that spending time with our pets increases the level of oxytocin.
 This hormone is often referred to as “The Love Hormone” and it lowers heart rate and blood pressure, quiets fears in the mind and suppresses the production of stress hormones.
 So, looking into your dog’s soulful eyes or listening to your cats soothing purrs really does create a calm and positive mood.

 Remember, stress is a part of life and we will all experience it at one time.
-Knowing how to effectively manage the feeling is essential to living a happy and healthy life.
+Knowing how to effectively manage stress levels is essential to living a happy and healthy life.